 Sullivan climbed the ranks, ultimately serving as Hartford police chief for seven years and as state public safety commissioner under Gov. William O'Neill from 1989 to 1991.
 He's retired and lives in Glastonbury.
+II attempts to answer friends' questions as to "why the hell I chose to go into the Marines."

-FAST FRIENDS: Above, from left, Tony McMahon, Gene Sheehan, Hazelann Cook, James Battaglio and John Cook Below, James Battaglio and Dick Dean.
+FAST FRIENDS: Above from left, Tony McMahon, Gene Sheehan, Hazelann Cook, James Battaglio and John Cook.
+Below, James Battaglio and Dick Dean.